-- (a) any agency of the First Nation, - (b) any corporation in which the First Nation has a material or controlling interest, - (c) any partnership in which the First Nation or another related body of the First Nation is a partner with a material or controlling interest, or - (d) a trust of the First Nation; - "senior financial officer" means the person appointed senior financial officer under section 19; - "senior manager" means the person appointed senior manager under section 18; - "special purpose report" means a report described in subsection 71(4); - "spouse" means, in relation to an individual, a person to whom the individual is married or with whom the individual has lived as a common law partner for at least one (1) year in a marriage-like relationship; - "standards" means the standards established from time to time under the Act; and - "tax administrator" means the tax administrator appointed under the First Nation's local revenue laws. - (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.
+- (a) any agency of the First Nation, - (b) any corporation in which the First Nation has a material or controlling interest,

+(c) any partnership in which the First Nation or another related body of the First Nation is a partner with a material or controlling interest, or

+(d) a trust of the First Nation;

+"senior financial officer" means the person appointed senior financial officer under section 19;

+"senior manager" means the person appointed senior manager under section 18;

+"special purpose report" means a report described in subsection 71(4);

+"spouse" means, in relation to an individual, a person to whom the individual is married or with whom the individual has lived as a common law partner for at least one (1) year in a marriage-like relationship; "standards" means the standards established from time to time under the Act;

+"tax administrator" means the tax administrator appointed under the First Nation's local revenue laws; and

+"Treaty" means Treaty 4 of 1874 entered into by the Yellow Quill Band.

+(2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act.

+(3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply.

+(4) All references to named enactments in this Law are to enactments of the Government of Canada; and